raistlin79/3D_Motion_Planning/README.md

         waypoints = [[int(p[0]) + north_offset, int(p[1]) + east_offset, TARGET_ALTITUDE, 0] for p in pruned_path]
  ```

-## Implementing Your Path Planning Algorithm
+## Implementation of Path Planning Algorithm

 Below the code for the more interesting graph solution is given.
 Markup is provided inline.
 ```